yaprakbulut/pl-evaluation-javascript-jquery-nodejs-angularjs/template.md

 *	It is easier to find and debug system errors in the Javascript structure.
 *	It can be used to make the static and simple structure of HTML more interactive and dynamic.
 *	It makes communication with the user more practical and faster.

+## Disadvantages of JavaScript

+* The code can be used for malicious purposes in some cases, as it is executed on the users' computer.
+That's why, some people can choose to disable Javascript.
+* JavaScript is sometimes interpreted differently by different browsers.
+Some older browsers do not support new features.
+This makes it a bit difficult to write cross-browser code.

 ## How to setup an environment to use it in different platforms?